dc232/Google_test_task/README.md

 ```

 ## Ansible script important variables
+To setup variables in the Ansible script vi Anasible
+Then change ```GCEZONE``` varaible variable to reflect where you are erecting the infrastructure

+## Ansible script important message
+1. Please ensure that you set the export path to the gce.ini file i.e se the location of where the file is before running the script or it will fail to initalise with gce.py

+   1. To do this
+        - Type ```pwd``` and make a note of the current working directory path
+        - vi Ansible
+        - Search for the function GCE_ini_Config
+        - Modify sudo ```echo "export GCE_INI_PATH=~/Desktop/CICD/Ravelin_GCP_Project/gce.ini" >> ~/.bashrc``` to relfect where the file gce.ini is on the system
+        - Adjust script timmers as needed

 ## Terraform variable setup
 Variables to setup terraform can found in the file variables.tf and are set with the following paramters